germfue/germfue.github.com/_posts/2017-11-19-Vim-Basic-Setup.md

 # Filesystem tree with [NERD Tree](https://github.com/scrooloose/nerdtree)

-This is one of my favourite ones.
+This is one of my favorite plugins.
 You can easily interact with the files in project by using this file tree.

 To use it, download bundle: